weaponxwolf/mail-sender/README.md

 - 🔄 After authentication, the application will redirect you to http://localhost:3000/list-messages to display a list of email threads that require a reply.

 - 🚀 To start the automated email sending process, visit http://localhost:3000/start-replying.
-The application will periodically check for new threads and send out-of-office replies.
+The application will periodically check for new threads and send out-of-office replies with SENT_REPLY label.

 - ⏹️ To stop the automated email sending process, visit http://localhost:3000/stop-replying.